Athens Polytechnic uprising: November events

-In the early hours of November 17, 1973, the transitional government sent a tank crashing through the gates of the Athens Polytechnic.
-Soon after that, Spyros Markezinis himself had the task to request Papadopoulos to reimpose martial law.
+In the early hours of November 17, 1973, the transitional government sent an AMX-30 tank crashing through the gates of the Athens Polytechnic.
+Soon after that, Spyros Markezinis had the task of requesting Georgios Papadopoulos to reimpose martial law.

-An official investigation undertaken after the fall of the Junta declared that no students of the Athens Polytechnic were killed during the incident.
-Total recorded casualties amount to 24 civilians killed outside Athens Polytechnic campus.
-These include 19-year-old Michael Mirogiannis, reportedly shot to death by officer Nikolaos Dertilis, high-school students Diomedes Komnenos and Alexandros Spartidis of Lycee Leonin, and a five-year-old boy caught in the crossfire in the suburb of Zografou.
-The records of the trials held following the collapse of the Junta document the circumstances of the deaths of many civilians during the uprising, and although the number of dead has not been contested by historical research, it remains a subject of political controversy.
-In addition, hundreds of civilians were left injured during the events.
+An official investigation undertaken after the fall of the junta declared that no students of the Athens Polytechnic were killed during the incident.
+However, 24 civilians were killed outside the campus.
+These included 19-year-old Michael Mirogiannis, reportedly shot to death by officer Nikolaos Dertilis, high-school students Diomedes Komnenos and Alexandros Spartidis of Lycée Léonin, and a five-year-old boy caught in the crossfire in the suburb of Zografou.
+The records of the trials held following the collapse of the junta document the deaths of many civilians during the uprising, and although the number of dead has not been contested by historical research, it remains a subject of political controversy.
+In addition, hundreds of civilians were injured during the events.

 Legacy

-An annual march commemorates the uprising.
-In 1980, after the government prevented marchers from passing by the American embassy in Athens, police killed two protesters.
+An annual march commemorates the uprising, starting near the grounds of the Polytechnic.
+In 1980, the police killed two people in an attempt to prevent marchers from passing by the American embassy in Athens, the traditional end point of the march in protest to the CIA's role in supporting the coup.
+The now-defunct far-left organization Revolutionary Organization 17 November, named after the last day of the Polytechnic uprising.
+After the transition to democracy, the group's chief hitman, Dimitris Koufontinas, attempted to assassinate figures associated with the junta, also titling his memoir-manifesto "I Was Born November 17th" (Γεννήθηκα 17 Νοέμβρη).

-The student's struggle also had a lasting effect on Greek anarchism.
-Despite the anarchists relatively minor influence in the uprising itself, their unfulfilled vision became a rallying cry for Greek anarchists internally.
-The now-defunct far-left organization Revolutionary Organization 17 November is named after the last day of the Polytechnic uprising.
+The students' struggle had a lasting effect on Greek anarchism.
+This event marked the revival of anarchism in Greece and democratized anarchist positions within the country.
+It also marked a break between the Greek youth and the traditional leftist parties of the time, such as the Communist Party of Greece (KKE).